odraude67/odraude67/README.md

 ###

-<p align="left">✨ Creating bugs since 2015<br>📚 I'm currently learning Spring<br>🎯 Goals:Master backend development and specialize in AI to craft creative solutions.
+<p align="left">✨ Creating bugs since 2015<br>📚 I'm currently learning backend development and AI<br>🎯 Goals:Master backend development and specialize in AI to craft creative solutions.
 Strive to be recognized as a proficient professional in software development and artificial intelligence.</p>

 ###